 Note that due to COVID-19 precautions, everyone entering the University campus will be required to present his/her HES code at the campus entrance points.

 Extension of Stay

 If you need to stay in your apartment after your contract with the University has expired, and your department approves of this extension, the Housing Office should be notified.
 The extension cannot exceed a week.
 Please note that until you vacate your apartment and pay off the remaining monthly payment to the Housing Office, you will not be able to receive any other payments from the University.

 VACATING THE RESIDENCE:

-Residents should vacate the assigned unit within 7 to 15 days of the date that after the employment contract with the University expires.
+Residents should vacate the assigned unit within 7 days of the date that after the employment contract with the University expires.
 Telephone, cable TV, D-Smart and Digiturk service should be disconnected before leaving the apartment.
 As part of the departure process, residents should complete and return an apartment inventory form, pay all bills, return library materials and remove all personal property.
 Keys should be returned to the Housing Office, along with all borrowed items.
 Residents are responsible for their personal property at all times.
 If a resident has not vacated the assigned apartment as scheduled (in the case of an internal transfer as well as at the end of a contract period) the Housing Office will make a reasonable attempt to contact him/her.
 If the resident cannot be reached within two days, all of his/her property will be put in storage for a limited time.